-Since November 17th, 2014, Humber College Institute of Technology & Advanced Learning has been scheduling and hosting all Ontario Building Code 2012 Examinations on behalf of the Ministry of Municipal Affairs.
+Since November 17th, 2014, Humber College Institute of Technology & Advanced Learning has been scheduling and hosting all Ontario Building Code 2012 Examinations on behalf of the Ministry of Municipal Affairs and Housing.

 To purchase Building Code publications, including the 2012 Building Code Compendium, please visit Publications Ontario.